Milestones Poetry Competition 2017

 Open for submissions - 21 March 2017

-Results will be announced in early August.
+Results will be announced on 23rd August 2017.
 Shortlisted poems will be published in the Milestone anthology.
 The winning poet will be invited to read their poem at an award ceremony in Long Compton, Warwickshire on October 7th, 2017.

 Happy writing, and good luck!